 - Section 1.
-Department of Immigration will issue investor visa to foreign passport holders who qualifies under the proposed Bill as an investor and the visa period will be for no less than one year period; - Section 2.
-Investors' dependant family members will also be issued with residential visa with multiple entry/exist.
-They will not be asked to register with police department as foreign national living in the country; - Section 3.
-Department of Immigration will issue such visa once the investor status is confirmed by the Investment Board of Investment; - Section 4.
+Department of Immigration will issue investor visa to foreign passport holders who qualify under the proposed Bill as an investor and the visa period will be for no less than for a one-year period; - Section 2.
+Investors' dependent family members will also be issued with residential visa with multiple entry/exist.
+They will not be asked to register with police department as foreign nationals living in the country; - Section 3.
+Department of Immigration will issue such visa once the investor status is confirmed by the Investment Board of Nepal; - Section 4.
 Investor visa for investor and family members can be issued by Nepal Embassy or Consular Office abroad.
 Immigration Department under the Ministry of Home Affairs shall prescribe the modalities of processing visa application and issuance of investor visa.